TOBUGraph: Knowledge Graph-Based Retrieval for Enhanced LLM Performance Beyond RAG: Evaluation

-In baseline RAG approaches, only the top $k$ most relevant chunks are retrieved.
-Because of this all relevant memories will not get retrieved if there are more memories exceeding $k$ value.
-This issue is highlighted as \textbf{I1} in Table \ref{tab:qualitative-comparison}.
-In Figure \ref{fig:Conv_1}, five memories relevant to the user request are successfully retrieved using TOBU.
-However, as labeled in \textbf{I1}, RAGv1, RAGv2, and RAGv3 fail to retrieve all five memories.
-Although RAGv1 retrieves five memories, two of them are redundant due to memory fragmentation, which is discussed further in \textbf{I3}.
-Moreover, RAGv2 and RAGv3 retrieve only four relevant memories missing the memory numbered as `2' in TOBU.
-As TOBUGraph approach utilizes graph traversal to eliminate this limitation, retrieving all related memories. \paragraph{(I2) Low recall due to embedding quality:} RAG approaches rely on the embedding quality of the chunks for precise retrieval.
-However, in our use case, the quality of a chunk's embedding depends on its length when using a constant embedding model.
-Hence, the embedding quality sequentially diminishes from RAGv1 to RAGv3.
-This degradation impacts retrieval performance, causing baseline RAG approaches to occasionally fail in retrieving all relevant memories.
-This limitation is illustrated in Table \ref{tab:qualitative-comparison}, with the color gradient for \textbf{I2}.
-As shown in \textbf{I2} in Figure \ref{fig:Conv_2}, TOBU successfully retrieves both relevant memories, whereas RAGv2 and RAGv3 retrieve only one memory, even after a follow-up query, omitting the "Disney World" memory included in TOBU's response.
-While RAGv1 manages to retrieve both memories, this occurs only after a follow-up question.
-Hence, TOBU outperforms all the baseline approaches in this regard due to its graph-based retrieval mechanism which captures complex relationships between memories. \paragraph{(I3) Memory fragmentation due to chunking:} RAGv1 faces two notable challenges: missing key details of memories and misinterpreting a single memory as multiple distinct ones due to fragmentation of memories during memory chunking.
-This is not present in other baseline RAG approaches as they perform chunking at memory boundaries, as depicted under \textbf{I3} in Table \ref{tab:qualitative-comparison}.
-TOBU also avoids such a behavior due to its graph implementation.
-In Figure \ref{fig:Conv_1}, memories numbered `3' and `4' in RAGv1 are actually the same memory in the memory database.
-However, due to fragmentation into two chunks, they are incorrectly treated as separate memories.
-A similar issue is seen with memories numbered `1' and `5' annotated with with \textbf{I3} annotation.
-Additionally, in Figure \ref{fig:Conv_2}, the first memory retrieved by RAGv1 lacks the correct name of the water show, as the strike-through content is absent in the response. \paragraph{(I4) Hallucinations during memory retrieval failures:} When no specific memory relevant to user request is available, an LLM may sometimes fabricate responses,leading to harmful hallucinated digital memories.
-RAG implementations are supposed to mitigate this effect \cite{béchard2024reducinghallucinationstructuredoutputs}.
-However, in our use case, baseline RAG approaches still hallucinate in certain cases performing worse than TOBUGrapgh approach as shown in Table \ref{tab:qualitative-comparison}.
-An example of this can be shown in Figure \ref{fig:Conv_3} at \textbf{I4}, where a nonexistent memory in the database was fabricated without retrieving the relevant memory.
+\paragraph{(I1) Low recall due to top $k$ chunk limitation:} Baseline RAG approaches retrieve only the top $k$ chunks, potentially missing relevant memories if their count exceeds $k$ (\textbf{I1} in Table~\ref{tab:qualitative-comparison}).
+As illustrated in Figure~\ref{fig:Conv_2}, TOBU retrieves all five relevant memories by leveraging graph traversal through the "California" relationship node, capturing all connected memories.
+In contrast, RAGv1, RAGv2, and RAGv3 fail to retrieve all the relevant memories.
+While RAGv1 appears as it retrieves five memories, two of them are redundant due to the splitting of a single memory, an issue further discussed in \textbf{I3}.
+Meanwhile, RAGv2 and RAGv3 retrieve only four relevant memories, omitting the memory labeled as `2' in TOBUGraph’s retrieval. \paragraph{(I2) Low recall due to embedding quality:} RAG approaches rely on the quality of chunk embeddings for precise retrieval.
+However, in our use case, embedding quality declines as chunk length increases in the order of RAGv1, RAGv3 and RAGv2.
+This degradation affects retrieval performance, sometimes causing RAG methods to miss relevant memories (\textbf{I2} in Table \ref{tab:qualitative-comparison}).
+As illustrated in Figure \ref{fig:Conv_2}, TOBUGraph retrieves two related memories by traversing the graph via the "Disney" relationship node, without relying on any chunking or embedding strategies.
+In contrast, RAGv2 and RAGv3 retrieve only one memory, even after a follow-up query, omitting the "Disney World" memory.
+While RAGv1 retrieves both, it requires an additional follow-up question. \paragraph{(I3) Splitting a memory into multiple chunks:} Unlike RAGv2 and RAGv3 that treat each memory as a single chunk, RAGv1’s chunking strategy unintentionally split memories (\textbf{I3} in Table \ref{tab:qualitative-comparison}).
+This can cause missing key details of a memory and misinterpreting a single memory as multiple distinct ones.
+In Figure \ref{fig:Conv_1} RAGv1, memories `3' and `4' originate from the same entry but are mistakenly treated as distinct, similar to `1' and `5'.
+Figure \ref{fig:Conv_2} further highlights this issue as the first memory retrieved by RAGv1 omits the correct name of the water show, as the strike-through content is absent in the response.
+In contrast, TOBUGraph avoids this issue entirely, as it employs the graph-based approach that preserves memory integrity without the need for chunking.